freejosh/wp-mailchimp/readme.txt

 Added support for multiple interest groups, field formatting based on type and date picker.

 == Changelog ==

+= 1.5.3 =
+* Fix PHP7 compatibility issue
+* Cut down on size of API requests for users with large lists.
+* Fix CSS issue on removing MailChimp style.

+= 1.5.2 =
+* General bugfixes for merge fields.
+* When reinitializing, update merge field values.

+= 1.5.1 =
+* Bugfix for fatal error in MailChimp lib

 = 1.5 =
 * Upgrade to MailChimp API v3.0